FreePoint: Unsupervised Point Cloud Instance Segmentation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\paragraph{Impacts} In this work, we propose an effective framework FreePoint for unsupervised point cloud instance segmentation.
-FreePoint achieves satisfactory results as a pioneer in this underexplored field, which proves this task is worthy of further exploration.
-In our experiment, we also find that methods proposed in previous 2D unsupervised instance segmentation works fail to be directly adopted by point clouds as shown in Figure~\ref{fig:segmenting_methods}.
-We hope our work can provide insights for future unsupervised point cloud learning works on tasks like instance segmentation, object detection and panoptic segmentation. \paragraph{Limitations} Though FreePoint shows surprisingly good results, it is still far from the performance of the fully-supervised counterpart.
-The lack of semantic labels prevents FreePoint from predicting the categories of instances.
-Besides, just like previous 2D works, our framework includes a user-defined parameter $\sigma$, which is important to FreePoint’s performance.
-Though we show that $\sigma$ is robust enough to be easily set with the help of visualization in Figure~\ref{fig:strategy},~\ref{fig:masks}, it still increases workload when adopting FreePoint on new datasets. \ \ { }
+In this work, we propose an effective framework FreePoint for unsupervised class-agnostic point cloud instance segmentation.
+FreePoint achieves satisfactory results compared with previous methods in this underexplored field, which proves this task is worthy of further exploration.
+In our experiment, we also find that top-down segmenting methods proposed in previous 2D unsupervised instance segmentation works fail to be directly adopted by point clouds as shown in Figure~\ref{fig:segmenting_methods}.
+Developing a novel unsupervised segmenting method for cluttered 3D indoor scenes may be promising.
+We hope our work can provide insights for future unsupervised point cloud learning works. \paragraph{Acknowledgement} This work is supported by National Natural Science Foundation of China grants under contracts NO.62325111 and No.U22B2011.
+We would like to thank Ahmed Abbas for engaging in a discussion about the usage of the RAMA algorithm.